sadia-tahsin/user_mangement_app/README.md

 # How to run the application locally
 - Initial setup:
     - Clone the repository.
-    - Install Dependencies: npm install
+    - Install Dependencies using 'npm install'.

-After completing the project setup, run two commands in the terminal: 'npm run build' and 'npm start'.
+After completing the project setup, run two commands in the terminal to build and run the app: 'npm run build' and 'npm start'.

 Now, the application should be running on http://localhost:5000/